TRMW/Porto/README.md

 # What's Porto?

 Porto is a simple visual portfolio app running on Rails 3.
-It provides and interface for adding and editing multiple projects, a blog section, about page, and contact details.
+It provides an interface for adding and editing multiple projects, a blog section, about page, and contact details.
 You can even customize the section titles if you like.
 You can see a working demo app here: http://porto-demo.herokuapp.com.

 # Setup